PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-06-20 06:46:06
+Last updated: 2024-06-20 06:48:18
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin